regulas1/LungWebAppVisualisations/blog-free-v1.0.0/README.md

     import AppNavigation
     export components:{AppNavigation} with name="App"

+@/store
+    ./index.js contains Vuex store setup
+    Deals with instantaneous current state resulting from user interaction

 @/data
     Contains articles.json used by @/store/index.js
     Used to display images on Homepage in browser

 ./main.js
-    import App (& all other main sources)
-    Creates new Vue instance with imported sources
+    Where Vue instance is created & mounted import main <App /> component from App.vue file (& all other main sources) Creates new Vue instance with imported sources

 ./vue.config.js